- Rare hereditary disease in dogs: Short Spine Syndrome

 Genetic basis

-The polygenetic nature of the disease makes genetic research particularly complex.
-Unlike monogenetic diseases, in which a single gene mutation causes the disease, short spine syndrome is the result of multiple genetic changes.
-These changes affect the development and structure of the spine in many ways.
+The polygenic nature of the disease makes genetic research particularly complex.
+Unlike monogenic diseases, where a single gene mutation causes the disease, short spine syndrome is the result of multiple genetic alterations.
+These alterations affect the development and structure of the spine in a variety of ways.

 Current research

 Scientists, particularly at the University of California, are actively working to identify the specific genes associated with short spine syndrome.
-This research is crucial to developing a better understanding of the disease and enabling possible genetic testing for breeders.
+This research is crucial for developing a better understanding of the condition and enabling potential genetic testing for breeders.
 Advances in genetics could help reduce the risk of this disease in the future.

-It is thought that the mutations that cause short spine syndrome originally occurred as random genetic variations.
-In the wild, such mutations could be a rare and random occurrence.
+It is believed that the mutations causing short spine syndrome originally arose as random genetic variations.
+In the wild, such mutations might be a rare and random occurrence.
 Interestingly, the syndrome has been observed not only in dogs, but also in cats, horses, and wild animals such as foxes, wolves, and coyotes.
 This suggests that the genetic basis of the syndrome may be deeply rooted in the evolutionary history of these animals.

 Symptoms of Short Spine Syndrome

-The disease is manifested by a variety of symptoms that are due to the abnormal structure of the spine.
+The disease manifests itself through a variety of symptoms resulting from the abnormal structure of the spine.
 The main symptoms include:

-Despite these striking physical features, the disease does not cause pain.
-Affected dogs usually have a normal life expectancy.
+Despite these noticeable physical characteristics, the condition does not cause pain.
+Affected dogs generally have a normal life expectancy.

 Clinical examination

-Diagnosis of short spine syndrome begins with a thorough clinical examination by a veterinarian.
-The dog's physical characteristics, such as the shortened spine, the cartilaginous and compressed vertebrae and the characteristic posture, are carefully assessed.
-The noticeable symptoms can already provide initial indications of the syndrome.
+The diagnosis of Short Spine Syndrome begins with a thorough clinical examination by a veterinarian.
+This involves a careful assessment of the dog's physical characteristics, such as the shortened spine, the cartilaginous and compressed vertebrae, and the characteristic posture.
+These noticeable symptoms can provide initial clues to the syndrome.

 Imaging procedures

-CT scans or MRI scans are used to confirm the diagnosis These techniques provide a detailed view of the dog's spine and internal structures.
-In particular, the x-rays clearly show the abnormal vertebrae and their arrangement, which is crucial for the diagnosis.
+To confirm the diagnosis, imaging procedures such as X-rays, CT scans , or MRI examinations are used.
+These techniques allow for a detailed depiction of the spine and the dog's internal structures.
+X-rays, in particular, clearly show the abnormal vertebrae and their arrangement, which is crucial for the diagnosis.

-Genetic tests are another important part of diagnostics.
-By analyzing the dog's DNA, specific genetic mutations associated with short spine syndrome can be identified.
-These tests not only help confirm the diagnosis, but can also help breeders minimize the risk of inheriting this disease.
+Genetic testing is another important part of the diagnostic process.
+By analyzing the dog's DNA, specific genetic mutations associated with Short Spine Syndrome can be identified.
+These tests not only help confirm the diagnosis but can also help breeders minimize the risk of passing on this condition.

 Differential diagnosis

-Differential diagnosis is a crucial step in differentiating short spine syndrome from other diseases with similar symptoms.
+Differential diagnosis is a crucial step in distinguishing short spine syndrome from other conditions with similar symptoms.
 Some of these conditions include:

-• Spondylopathies : These are diseases that affect the spine and can cause symptoms similar to short spine syndrome, such as altered vertebral structures and limited mobility.
+- Spondylopathies : These are diseases that affect the spine and can cause similar symptoms to Short Spine Syndrome, such as altered vertebral structures and restricted mobility.

-• Vertebral anomalies : Other congenital or acquired spinal anomalies must be excluded to make an accurate diagnosis.
+- Vertebral anomalies : Other congenital or acquired spinal anomalies must be ruled out to make an accurate diagnosis.

 Known cases of dogs with short spine syndrome